Skip to Content

 As the sun rises over the Andes, the pastel-colored buildings in Bellavista and Barrio Italia are illuminated by the rising sun as the city comes to life.
 People sip their morning mate before the busy capital city springs to life each day.

-The social and cultural heart of Chile, Santiago is a city that captivates its visitors with its mix of old and new.
 There are local working-class diners that haven’t changed for the better part of a century just down the street from hip new gastropubs.
 It has stately art-deco museums and the tallest skyscraper on the continent.

 Street art along Paseo Bandera, a street in Downtown Santiago

 Geographically, the city sits in a basin between the coastal range to its west and the towering Andes Mountains to the east.
 Santiago has a climate similar to much of the Mediterranean, with warm, dry summers and cool, slightly humid winters.
-When choosing which month to plan your trip, consult our guide on when to visit Chile.

 What’s there to do in Santiago?